2021 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 History of The 2021 Nickel

-January 13, 2021 marked a pivotal moment in numismatic legislation when President Trump signed the Circulating Collectible Coin Redesign Act of 2020 into law.
-This historic legislation authorizes the redesign of all circulating U.S. coins, including the nickel, for the 2026 Semiquincentennial celebrating America’s 250th anniversary.
+On January 13, 2021, President Trump signed the Circulating Collectible Coin Redesign Act of 2020 into law, authorizing redesigns of all circulating U.S. coins for the 2026 Semiquincentennial celebrating America’s 250th anniversary.
+The U.S. Mint has since confirmed a one-year redesign for the 2026 nickel — formally placing a deadline on the current Jefferson portrait series.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money